Architecture Lecture Series

 Fall 2025 Schedule

-Fall 2025 lectures will take place at 4:30pm in the John C. Gaunt Forum in Marvin Hall.
+Fall 2025 lectures will take place in the John C. Gaunt Forum in Marvin Hall.

 Future-Casting: Where are we now and how is the workplace evolving?